jedbarlow/ccm/README.md

 It's best to manage the environment variables per project. `direnv` is a good solution for this.

 ## Development notes
+- 2023-05-24: I'm finding a few pattern emerging as I try out ccm.
+There seem to be three basic kinds of context and two modes of usage.

+  The contexts are the following.
+  - None
+  - Marked
+  - Auto
+  None would be for example just to use the current selection or file as input for a code change.
+  Marked is to use the manual context markers from within the project code.
+Auto would be to automatically select the context files using GPT based on a given task.
+There could possibly be a combination of these, for example using both the context markers and auto context, but I'm not sure about the need for that yet.

+  The two modes are
+  - In-editor selection replacement
+  - Out-of-editor chat prompting
+  The selection replacement option is best run with editor commands to operate on the current selection and allow a code change / task description to be entered, and then replaces the current selection with the output.
+I'm using a custom nvim command for this right now.
+I can see this feature needs to be parameterized with a context specification, e.g. None, Marked, Auto, or a combination.
+The chat prompting is when you want to make a bigger change involving multiple files, or to generate a new file.
+The workflow in this case is to copy a generated prompt into a GPT4 chat session, and then copy and paste the snippets back into your code.
+It's a bit cumbersome, but the prompt generation with context management helps a lot.
+One advantage with using an out-of-editor chat session for this is that you can conversationally work with the code snippets before bringing them back into your project.
 - 2023-05-15: The GPT4 api seems to be slow (taking 30+ seconds or so per call), so as a performance optimization I added caching of snippets keyed by a hash of the file content.
 The file content includes the context marker comment itself, so any channges to the file including the marker will